 Log sheets are provided for the complainant to complete and return so that the council can assess what action will be appropriate.
-You will be asked to keep a diary of what the noise is and how you are affected for approximately two weeks.
-The more detail that is provided in these logs, the more likely we can resolve the complaint.
+The complainant will be asked to keep a diary of what the noise is and how they affected for approximately two weeks.
 Logs must be returned by the date indicated, or the complaint will be closed.
 In some emergency cases we might not wait for logs to be returned, and officers will attend the complainant's property as soon as possible, or as soon as the noise is likely to occur.